tinyheero/BICG-2016/copy_number/content/lab.md

 Now that we have the BAF and LRR data we will use OncoSNP to analyse this data.
 Create a working directory for OncoSNP.

 ```
-mkdir oncosnp
+mkdir -p results/oncosnp
 ```

 OncoSNP requires an input file describing the dataset to be analyzed.
 A template is available with the oncoSNP install.

 ```
-cp /usr/local/oncosnp/demo/example-batch-file.txt oncosnp/batch-file.txt
+cp /usr/local/oncosnp/demo/example-batch-file.txt results/oncosnp/batch-file.txt
 ```

 Next we edit this file to point to our data.
 Note the tumour data is in gw6.GSM337641 and the normal data in gw6.GSM337662.
-Set the name of the sample to `HCC113`.
+Set the name of the sample to `HCC1143`.

 ```
-nano -w oncosnp/batch-file.txt
+nano -w results/oncosnp/batch-file.txt
 ```

 OncoSNP has many command line parameters, and most will not change between runs of different datasets.
 For convencience we have provided the run_oncosnp.sh.
 This will be easier to execute than a large command line.